bibleexchange/courses/synoptic-gospels/en/0100_introduction-to-matthew.md

 ### Description of this Book

 Matthew links the Old and New Testament.
-In the Old Testament we find Two great covenants:
+In the Old Testament we find two great covenants:

 1. Covenant with David - II Sam.
-7:8-13,16 (A KING)
+7:8-13, 16 (A KING)
 2. Covenant with Abraham - Gen. 22:8 (A SACRIFICE)

 Matthew opens with the birth of a king, and closes with the offering of a sacrifice.

-In the book of Matthew we find The King&#8217;s&hellip;
+In the book of Matthew we find The King's...

 - Geneology (From Abraham to Josep)
 - Birthplace (Bethlehem)